Exploiting $\mathbf{c}$-Closure in Kernelization Algorithms for Graph Problems: Induced Matching

-\begin{lemma} There is no clique of size $4ck + 1$ in $G$. \end{lemma} \iflong \begin{proof} Suppose that $G$ contains a clique $C$ of size at least $4ck + 1$ and let $v \in C$.
-Note that $C \subseteq N[v]$.
-Let $M_v$ be a maximum matching in $G[N(v)]$.
-Also, let $N_v^1 \subseteq N(v)$ be the set of vertices incident with $M_v$ and let $N_v^0 := N(v) \setminus N_v^1$.
-Since $M_v$ is a maximum matching, $N_v^0$ is an independent set in $G[N(v)]$.
-Thus, $C$ includes at most one vertex of~$N_v^0$, that is, $|C \cap N_V^1| \le 1$.
-Moreover, it follows from \Cref{rr:im:vlargevc} that $|M_v| \le 2ck - 1$ and hence $|N_v^1| \le 4ck - 2$.
-Now we have a contradiction because $|C| = |C \cap N_v^0| + |C \cap N_v^1| + 1 \le 4ck$. \end{proof} \fi Once we show that the graph has a sufficiently large matching, \Cref{lemma:ramseyb2} tells us that we can find a sufficiently large induced matching as well.
-Note, however, that a graph may not have a sufficiently large matching, even if it contains sufficiently many vertices (consider a star $K_{1, n}$ with $n$ leaves).
+\begin{proof} Suppose that $G$ contains a clique $C$ of size at least $4ck + 1$ and let $v \in C$.
+Then, there is a matching of size $2ck$ in $C \setminus \{ v \} \subseteq N(v)$, contradicting the fact that \Cref{rr:im:vlargevc} has been applied on every vertex. \end{proof}

+Once we show that the graph has a sufficiently large matching, \Cref{lemma:ramseyb2} tells us that we can find a sufficiently large induced matching as well.
+Note, however, that a graph may not have a sufficiently large matching, even if it contains many vertices (consider a star $K_{1, n}$ with $n$ leaves).
 Our way around this obstruction is the LP (Linear Programming) relaxation of \textsc{Vertex Cover} (henceforth, we will abbreviate it as VCLP).
 It is well-known in the theory of kernelization that VCLP almost trivially yields a linear-vertex kernel for \textsc{Vertex Cover}~\cite{CKJ01} due to the Nemhauser-Trotter theorem \cite{NT75}.
-Here we will exploit VCLP to ensure that after we apply some reduction rules, either the size of $G$ is upper-bounded or the minimum vertex cover size (or equivalently the maximum matching size) of $G$ is sufficiently large.
+Here, we will exploit VCLP to ensure that after we apply some reduction rules, either the size of $G$ is upper-bounded or the minimum vertex cover size (or equivalently the maximum matching size) of $G$ is sufficiently large.

-Recall that \textsc{Vertex Cover} can be formulated as an integer linear program as follows, using a variable $x_v$ for each $v \in V(G)$:
+Recall that \textsc{Vertex Cover} can be formulated as an integer linear program as follows, using a variable~$x_v$ for each~$v \in V(G)$:

 In VCLP, the last integral constraint is relaxed to $0 \le x_v \le 1$ for each $v \in V(G)$.
-It is known that VCLP admits a half-integral optimal solution (that is, $x_v \in \{ 0, 1/2, 1 \}$ for each $v \in V(G)$) and such a solution can be computed in $\Oh(m \sqrt{n})$ time via a reduction to \textsc{Maximum Matching} (see, for instance,~\cite{BE83}~or~\cite[Section 2.5]{CFK+15}).
+It is known that VCLP admits a half-integral optimal solution (that is, $x_v \in \{ 0, 1/2, 1 \}$ for each~$v \in V(G)$) and such a solution can be computed in $\Oh(m \sqrt{n})$~time via a reduction to \textsc{Maximum Matching} (see, for instance,~\cite{BE83}~or~\cite[Section 2.5]{CFK+15}).
 Suppose that we have a half-integral optimal solution $(x_v)_{v \in V(G)}$.
-Let $V_0 := \{ v \in V(G) \mid x_v = 0 \}$, $V_1 := \{ v \in V(G) \mid x_v = 1 \}$, and $V_{1/2} := \{ v \in V(G) \mid x_v = 1 / 2 \}$.
+Let~$V_0 := \{ v \in V(G) \mid x_v = 0 \}$,~$V_1 := \{ v \in V(G) \mid x_v = 1 \}$, and~$V_{1/2} := \{ v \in V(G) \mid x_v = 1 / 2 \}$.

-We will bound the size of $V_0$, $V_1$, and $V_{1/2}$ in the upcoming rules.
-We begin with $V_{1/2}$.
+We will bound the sizes of $V_0$, $V_1$, and $V_{1/2}$ in the upcoming rules.
+We begin with~$V_{1/2}$.
 We use the bound $\ramseyb''$ as specified in \Cref{lemma:ramseyb2}.

 \begin{rrule} If $|V_{1/2}| \ge 3 \ramseyb''(4ck + 1, k)$, then return Yes. \end{rrule}

 To show the correctness, we will use the fact that $VC + MM \ge 2 LP$ for any graph $G$~\cite[Lemma 2.1]{GP16}.
 Here, $VC$, $MM$, and $LP$ refer to the minimum vertex cover size, the maximum matching size, and the optimal VCLP cost of $G$.